sebasfalcone/better-work-notes/Manager/Managment-notes.md

 Time to focus on the stretch each employee needs to excel:
 - Are they new to a role or the company?
 Be more directive.
 - Are they established and growing?
 Ask them how they would solve the problem.
 - Are they an expert?
-Challenge them to find new problems to solve and get out the way
+Challenge them to find new problems to solve and get out of the way

 #### Everyday practical tip
-Ask them how they would approach solving a problem, the steps they would take, and challenge them, using a coaching approach.
+Ask them how they would approach solving a problem, and the steps they would take, and challenge them, using a coaching approach.
 Get them to work out how to solve problems by themselves.
-Check in at 20% and 80% completion.
+Check-in at 20% and 80% completion.

-#### Longer term practical tip
+#### Long-term practical tip
 Ask them how they want to grow (people usually know).
-And they'll feel agency over their own development.
+And they'll feel agency over their development.
 Challenge them to go out and find and take that work, but be there to support them.
 Virtuous cycle.

 ### Set expectations with your team
-Good delegation is more than assigning tasks: **It's goal-oriented, it's written down, it's intentional.**
+Good delegation is more than assigning tasks: **It's goal-oriented, it's written down, and it's intentional.**

 ### Work on the mechanics
 You've already: